JakeSidSmith/react-style-sheets/README.md

 ## About

-React Style Sheets allows defining styles in your javascript in a similar way to React Native, but with a twist (see benefits / examples)
+React Style Sheets allows defining styles in your javascript in a similar way to React Native, but with a huge host of additional benefits

 ```javascript
 // Define your styles